-This place is the heart beat of Zanzibar, regardless of where you travel, this is one of the best place to experience local life style.
+This place is the heartbeat of Zanzibar, regardless of where you travel, this is one of the best places to experience the local lifestyle.
 This is not only just a marketplace but also where locals gather to meet friends after a morning walk or have breakfast.

-Opened in 1904 as the Seyyedeh Market, the numerous stalls Foodies will definitely enjoy sampling the rare fruits and local specialities.
-After sunset this historical neighborhood of Zanzibar’s Stone Town transforms into a culinary playground.
+Opened in 1904 as the Seyyedeh Market, the numerous stalls Foodies will definitely enjoy sampling the rare fruits and local specialties.
+After sunset, this historical neighborhood of Zanzibar’s Stone Town transforms into a culinary playground.

 There are many terrific white beaches and picturesque villages around Zanzibar ideal for those wish to get away from the bustling town life, particularly along the northeast coast.
 Miles of pristine beaches in Kendwa and the fishing village of Nungwi are spectacular.
-You will find nice hotels, guest houses and restaurant along these beautiful isolated beach.
-A great place to relax for couple of days.
+You will find nice hotels, guest houses, and restaurant along this beautiful isolated beach.
+A great place to relax for a couple of days.

 Nowadays the Old Fort houses shops and henna painting stores and the Cultural Centre.
 In the evening the open-air theatre comes alive with local music and dancing.

 The Sultan’s Palace, Bait As-Sahel is one of the main historical buildings of Stone Town.
 The Palace Museum got an impressive collection of the Sultans furniture and possessions as well as a room dedicated to the life of Sultan Sayyid Said’s daughter, Princess Salme.

 For those interested in the lavish lives of Zanzibar’s Sultans this is a fascinating attraction.